igrek51/wat/README.md

 > "Wat" is a variant of the English word "what" that is often used to express confusion or disgust

-If you find yourself deep within the Python console, feeling dazed and confused, wondering "WAT?
-What's that thing?", that's where the `wat` inspector comes in handy.
+If you find yourself deep in the Python console, feeling lost and confused, and wondering "WAT?
+What is this thing?", that's where the `wat` inspector comes in handy.

 Start the Python Interpreter (or attach to one) and execute `wat / object` on any `object`